dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The geopos parameter value contains a string of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.

-### civicaddress Object
+### civicaddress

-The civicaddress object is optional and contains civic address information about the location for the party.
+The the civicaddress parameter value contains a Civicaddress Object which is optional and contains civic address information about the location for the party.

+* civicaddress: "Civicaddress" (optional)

-It MAY contain any or all of the following parameters: country, a1, a2, a3, a4, a5, a6, prd, pod, sts, hno, hns, lmk, loc, flr, nam, pc as defined in section 2.2.1 of [GEOPRIV].
+The Civicaddress Object MAY contain any or all of the following parameters: country, a1, a2, a3, a4, a5, a6, prd, pod, sts, hno, hns, lmk, loc, flr, nam, pc as defined in section 2.2.1 of [GEOPRIV].
 The values of all of these parameters are of type String.
-Note that the parameter names MUST be in lower case when contained in the civicaddress object even though they are in upper case in [GEOPRIV].
+Note that the parameter names MUST be in lower case when contained in the Civicaddress Object even though they are in upper case in [GEOPRIV].

 * country: "String" (optional)
 * a1: "String" (optional)